 June 2017 HOA, Multifamily & Condo Trends

-As we wrap up June, we take a look at latest trends impacting the residential management industry.
+As we wrap up June, we take a look at the latest trends impacting the residential management industry.
 Do you manage apartments, rental properties, multi-families, or HOA communities?
 Here are the trends and news that will have a strong effect on your management strategy.
 Keep in touch with the latest updates so that you will be well prepared for where the residential market is headed and how you can position your community management company smartly for the future.

 Renting versus Buying a Home

-Housewire reported some consumer trends from a study by TransUnion that sheds more light into the current situation of renting versus buying a home.
+Housewire reported some consumer trends from a study by TransUnion that sheds more light on the current situation of renting versus buying a home.
 In the first quarter of 2017, 55% of individuals searching online for a mortgage were renters.
 This is an increase of 10% from 2015.
-While occupant rates have thinned out, the rental market maintains a steady growth.
+While occupant rates have thinned out, the rental market maintains steady growth.

 What does this mean for community managers of rental properties and multi-family units?
 In order to attract renters, community managers will need to continually improve their branding and enrich living experience.
 Specifically, they will need to increase the perceived and actual value of their property by maintaining a clean and sound environment, provide renters with a hassle-free method for paying their bills and keep the renters in the loop of any issues and community events.

 What does this mean for homeowners association (HOA) managers?
 As more people shift toward buying homes, communities governed by HOAs will also grow in diversity.
 HOA managers will need to cultivate a community of engaged members and residents to upkeep the environment and continue making it an attractive market for prospective home buyers.
 When community structure changes, the HOA board needs to ensure that its bylaws are updated and maintained.
 Furthermore, they need to maintain a regulated and fair process for voting on pertinent issues.

 Transparency is key